 Mohamad’s poetry, however, isn’t the only thing that’s brought him trouble.
-In 1980, three of his brothers were arrested for criticizing the government and allegedly belonging to the Muslim Brotherhood (Mohamad insists the claim is false).
-In retaliation, the government denied the poet a passport for many years, and he was unable to attend important literary events abroad—even ones held in his honor, like when he won the Arab Writers Union Award for poetry in 1999.
+In 1980, three of his brothers were arrested for criticising the government and allegedly belonging to the Muslim Brotherhood (Mohamad insists the claim is false).
+In retaliation, the government denied the poet a passport for many years, and he was unable to attend important literary events abroad — even ones held in his honour, like when he won the Arab Writers Union Award for poetry in 1999.
 Shortly after this missed opportunity, he began to look for a way out of the country.
-This led him to the International Cities of Refuge Network (ICORN), an organization that helps persecuted writers find asylum.
+This led him to the International Cities of Refuge Network (ICORN), an organisation that helps persecuted writers find asylum.
 Last February, less than three weeks before the uprising started in Syria, the folks at ICORN told the poet they had found a place that would welcome him as a refugee.

 We contacted Mohamad to ask him about the uprising in his homeland and whether he has some sort of preoccupation with living in dangerous places, or whether it was all just the luck of the draw.
 He graciously invited us into his one-bedroom apartment, which could’ve been mistaken for a college dorm and was bright and sunny but almost completely undecorated.
 He’s now been in Mexico for about a year and a half, but he barely speaks a word of Spanish, so our conversation occurred with the help of an interpreter.